-My photographs, especially of space shuttle and space station, have been published in newspapers and magazines and have been shown on TV worldwide: The Times, The Guardian, The Daily Mail, The Wall Street Journal, CNN, Fox News, ABC News, CBS News, Discovery Channel, Science et Vie, le Monde, le Figaro, le Point, Ca m'Intéresse, TF1, France2, M6...
+My photographs, especially of space shuttle and space station, have been published in newspapers and magazines and have been shown on TV worldwide: The Times, The Guardian, The Daily Mail, The Wall Street Journal, Popular Science, Nature, Scientific American, CNN, Fox News, ABC News, CBS News, Discovery Channel, Science et Vie, le Monde, le Figaro, le Point, Ca m'Intéresse, TF1, France2, M6...

-I have participated to several missions: crash of the comet Shoemaker-Levy 9 on Jupiter in July 1994 at the Pic-du-Midi observatory (with Christian Buil), total eclipses of 2001 (Angola), 2002 (Angola), 2006 (Egypt), 2008 (Russia) and 2009 (China) with Serge Koutchmy, deep sky journey in Angola in 2004 with Serge Koutchmy, Christian Viladrich and Jaime Vilinga.
-I have also travelled to Sultanate of Oman and Australia for astronomical events (eclipse and transit of Venus).
+I have participated to several astronomical missions: crash of the comet Shoemaker-Levy 9 on Jupiter in July 1994 at the Pic-du-Midi observatory (with Christian Buil), total eclipses of 2001 (Angola), 2002 (Angola), 2006 (Egypt), 2008 (Russia) and 2009 (China) with Serge Koutchmy, New Horizons occultation mission for NASA in August2018 in Senegal.

 In May 2009, I have been attending, from the press site of the Kennedy Space Center (KSC), to the launch of the space shuttle Atlantis for the STS-125 mission (the last Hubble servicing mission), and visiting the hall where were Discovery during its preparation for a future flight.

-I am in charge since more than 15 years of a workshop about Digital Imaging in the Festival d'Astronomie de Haute Maurienne.
+I have been in charge since more than 15 years of a workshop about Digital Imaging in the Festival d'Astronomie de Haute Maurienne.

 I have been rewarded by SBIG in the company's Hall of Fame.